Shadishori’s Story: disability rights and education

-Through the project’s efforts, she learned a lot about disability rights, and she slowly realised that as well pushing for her own rights, she could do more to get others involved too.
+Through the project’s efforts, Shadishori learned a lot about disability rights, and slowly realised that as well as pushing for her own rights, she could do more to get others involved too.
 There was a block level DPO being formed, and so she got involved.
-She has helped about 30 people get the paperwork sorted out to apply for disability certification, and more recently 10 families to access toilets through a new government scheme.
+She helped about 30 people get the paperwork sorted out to apply for disability certification, and 10 families to access toilets through a new government scheme.

-Shadishori has also focused on convincing parents to enrol their children with disability into school, and two girls and one boy are now in school because of her efforts, and younger children with disability are now better linked to the Aganwadi centre.
-Keeping children with disability at school is a challenge.
-They often get teased and find it hard, so drop out.
-Children’s clubs have been set up in some schools supported by this project, and this can help change attitudes and reduce bullying.
+Shadishori has also convinced parents to enrol their children with disabilities into school, and two girls and one boy went to school because of her efforts.
+Younger children with disabilities were now better linked to the Aganwadi centre.
+Keeping children with disabilities at school is a challenge – they often get teased and find it hard, so they drop out.
+Children’s clubs were set up in some schools, with support from the project, and this can help change attitudes and reduce bullying.

-Women like Shadishori are great role models in their community, and as DPOs strengthen and develop it is important to ensure that both women and men are take on leadership positions.
+Women like Shadishori are great role models in their community.
+As DPOs strengthen and develop it is important to ensure that both women and men take on leadership positions.
 Shadishori is the treasurer of her DPO.

-NBJK has been working in Dhumka in disability rights for over a decade, and has now 2 active DPOs that function at District level.
-Seventy-three children with disability are now in school as a result of the project’s efforts.
+NBJK has been working in Dhumka in disability rights for over a decade, and has two active DPOs that function at District level.
+Seventy-three children with disabilities are now in school as a result of the project’s efforts.